“What a child can do today with assistance, she will be able to do by herself tomorrow.”

 We take great pride in watching our children preform a 1940’s tea dance every year for their families.
 It is a wonderful event that is loved by both the children and all that have the pleasure of seeing it take place.

-Events like this teach our children how to respect others and understand the need to adapt our behavior in different situations.
+Events like this teach our children how to respect others and understand the need to adapt our behaviour in different situations.
 Thus promoting future respectful citizens.

 We are extremely proud of how our children work so hard and enjoy putting together such a heartwarming event.